kaikodata/kaiko-sdk-examples/README.md

 Kaiko SDK offers a ready to use client in each language for accessing Kaiko API, leveraging GRPC Protocol and its capabilities.
 GRPC overview documentation is available here: <https://grpc.io/docs/what-is-grpc/introduction/>.

+## Using stream

+Stream works with *subscriptions*.
+Once you have a client connected to our services, you can one or more *subscriptions*.
+Generally speaking, when the endpoint is providing this ability, you should have only 1 subscription for all instruments you're interested in.

+This is done through [globbing patterns](http://sdk.kaiko.com/#instrument-selection).
+A simple example of this would be : `krkn,bfnx:*:btc-usd` (means `Kraken and Bitfinex exchange AND all kinds of class AND btc-usd`).
+In stream terminology, it would generally be split in an `InstrumentCriteria`, with `<exchange>:<class>:<code>` corresponding to criteria fields (see [criteria documentation](http://sdk.kaiko.com/#tocS_kaikosdkInstrumentCriteria))

+Re-connection is handled automatically by the SDK.

 ## Documentation

 High level documentation on SDK can be found here: <http://sdk.kaiko.com>.